 Our solution-focused tutoring model combines expert delivery of subject matter with an increase in a student’s awareness of their strengths and goals.
 We approach each student knowing they’re successful, resourceful and hopeful.
 We don’t see weaknesses or deficits or something to be “fixed”.
 We see strengths and competencies that help students master skills not yet learned.

-We tutor from each student’s class material, using learning objectives and expectations set out in the provincial curriculum.
+We tutor from each student’s class material, using learning objectives and expectations set out in the Ontario curriculum.
 Unlike some tutoring services that actually add to a student’s workload, we use a student’s own textbooks, homework, and assignments to prepare for and help them succeed in the classroom.
 We believe the potential “loss of transfer” and additional unnecessary homework that often comes with a company-owned curriculum is counterproductive to effective tutoring.
 In some cases a tutor may provide additional examples of a problem or exercise, but these are only used to complement what the student is learning in class – not assigned as homework.

 Our tutors’ interactions with students are process – not answer – oriented.
 We start with each student’s level of understanding, and focus on building foundational knowledge and personalized learning strategies.
 We teach students how to unpack new concepts and processes, to the point of completion.
 By breaking difficult material down into small doable tasks, students learn how to think analytically and critically, and how to set and achieve goals.
 The confidence that comes from mastering new skills, and along the way reducing unnecessary stress and anxiety, motivates and equips students for lifelong success.